-Presenters selecting “oral presentation” as their preferred format will be placed in a panel with three to five other presentations.
-Each 90-minute presentation session will be assembled around an academic discipline or inter-disciplinary theme based on the abstract submission, with 12 to 15 minutes per presentation.
+Share your research with a 12 to 15 minute talk, followed by audience discussion and questions.
+Presenters who select the oral presentation format will be placed on a panel with three to five other presentations.
+Each 90-minute session is organized around an academic discipline or inter-disciplinary theme based on the project summary submission.

 Presenters will receive confirmation of their panel group and presentation time prior to the symposium.
-Panel sessions will be moderated by University of Oregon faculty or staff.
+Panel sessions will be moderated by University of Oregon faculty or staff to support discussion and keep the session on schedule.

 Each presenter or presenting group should be prepared to:

-• Arrive 10 minutes prior to their assigned panel time
+- Arrive 10 minutes prior to the session time

-• Present 12 to 15 minutes of content, with 3-5 minutes for audience questions and discussion
+- Time: Present 12-15 minutes of content, with 3-5 minutes for audience questions and discussion

 Examples of Previous Oral Presentation Panels